“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

-This Sunday, March 12, at 2:00am, marks the beginning of Daylight Savings time.
+This Sunday, March 14, at 2:00am, marks the beginning of Daylight Savings time for most of us.
 Don’t forget to set your clocks forward an hour, and prepare to lose an hour of snuggle time with your furkids.

 For many, this one hour time change takes weeks to adjust to.
 We’re hungry when we shouldn’t be, can’t seem to wake up in the mornings, too wired to sleep at night… this got us wondering, does Daylight Savings also affect dogs?